 This article examines the difference between hepatitis B and C, available treatment options, and the outlook for people who have a hepatitis infection.

-Hepatitis B and hepatitis C are both viral infections that attack the liver, and they have similar symptoms.
+Hepatitis B and hepatitis C are both viral infections that attack the liver and have similar symptoms.

 The most significant difference between hepatitis B and hepatitis C is that people may get hepatitis B from contact with the bodily fluids of a person who has the infection.

-Neither hepatitis B nor C spreads through coughing, breast milk, sharing food with, or hugging a person who has the infection.
+Neither hepatitis B nor C transmits through coughing, breast milk, sharing food with, or hugging a person who has the infection.

-Many people who have hepatitis do not become aware of it until the infection has advanced.
+Many people who have hepatitis are not aware of it until the infection has advanced.